Austria women's ice hockey Bundesliga

-The Ladies' Ice Hockey Bundesliga (Dameneishockey-Bundesliga) or DEBL is a multi-national ice hockey league.
-It was founded in 1998 and is organized by the Austrian Ice Hockey Association (ÖEHV).
-Originally established as the Austrian Championship league in women's ice hockey, the national championshup (Staatsmeisterschaft) has been contested in a separate tournament since the introduction of international teams to the DEBL in the 2008–09 season.
-Austria had 652 female players in 2013.
+The Ladies' Ice Hockey Bundesliga (Dameneishockey-Bundesliga) or DEBL is a multi-national ice hockey league operated by the Austrian Ice Hockey Association (ÖEHV).
+It was founded in 1998 and originally served as the Austrian Championship league in women's ice hockey – the national championshup (Staatsmeisterschaft) has been contested in a separate tournament since the introduction of international teams to the DEBL in the 2008–09 season.
+Austria had 615 female players in 2013.

 History

 Founded in 1998, the league uses a format of home and away matches.
 In the 2004–05 season, the best Austrian teams additionally also competed in the international Elite Women's Hockey League (EWHL).
 From the following season onward, the top teams only played in the EWHL, making the Bundesliga in a sense the second-level league of Austrian Women's ice hockey.
 As a result, the title of Austrian champion is decided in a separate tournament titled Staatsmeisterschaft (National Championship), featuring the three teams that play in the EWHL and the top DEBL team.
 Exceptions were the 2006–07 and 2007–08 seasons where EWHL clubs were the only competing teams.
 Since 2008, following the example of the men's Austrian Hockey League, the DEBL has also featured teams from Croatia, Hungary, Slovenia, and Turkey.